What we learned as Bears shut down Saints for fourth consecutive win

 Johnson put tons of effort over the bye week working to improve the Bears’ running game.
 That meant run-specific meetings and a tough look at the plays being called.
 If the blocking up front and the running backs were out of sync, that changed coming out of the bye.

-D’Andre Swift got rolling in a Week 6 win over Washington and kept it going on Sunday afternoon.

-The Bears feature back had 124 rushing yards and a touchdown, including a few explosive runs.
-Kyle Monangai got in on the action and had a touchdown of his own, the first one of his NFL career.
+D’Andre Swift got rolling in a Week 6 win over the Washington Commanders and kept it going against the Saints (1-6), with 124 yards and one touchdown on 19 carries, including a few explosive runs.
+Rookie Kyle Monangai had a TD of his own — the first of his NFL career — and 81 yards on 13 carries.

-Overall, the Bears had 222 yards on 40 carries, a massive sum by any measure.
-That was good for 5.6 yards per carry.
-That was an important development for the team moving forward and in a game where quarterback Caleb Williams and the passing game looked lost.
+Overall, the Bears had 222 yards on 40 carries (5.6-yard average) — a massive sum by any measure.
+It was an important development in a game in which quarterback Caleb Williams and the passing game looked lost.

-The run game was Chicago’s closer, eating up massive amounts of clock in the fourth quarter especially.
+The run game was Chicago’s closer, eating up massive amounts of clock, especially in the fourth quarter.

-The Bears had 11 takeaways – don’t let coordinator Dennis Allen hear you calling them turnovers – in the three games leading into Sunday and ranked first overall in takeaways per game.
+The Bears had 11 takeaways — don’t let coordinator Dennis Allen hear you calling them turnovers — in their previous three games and ranked No. 1 in the NFL in takeaways per game.

-That trend continued against the Saints, with four takeaways on the day.
-They now have 15 takeaways in the last four games.
+That trend continued against the Saints, with four takeaways, and they now have 15 in their last four games.
 That’s, you know, a lot.

-Two of them are described in the next item.
-The third came from an interception from safety Kevin Byard III.
-Linebacker Tremaine Edmunds had the fourth, with an interception late in the game.
+Two of those takeaways are described in the next section.
+The third came on a Kevin Byard III interception late in the third quarter.

-That was his fourth interception of the season for the 10th-year veteran, who is proving that he’s still got it after all these years.
+That was the veteran safety’s fourth interception, and he’s proving he’s still got it in his 10th NFL season.
 Byard should’ve had another one, but a midair collision with Nahashon Wright that hurt the cornerback (he was able to return).

+Linebacker Tremaine Edmunds had the fourth Bears takeaway, with a fourth-quarter interception that essentially sealed victory.
-The Bears defense was in complete control for most of the first half but allowed touchdowns at the end of the first half and the beginning of the second that kept this game close.

-Allen brought blitzed all day long, most of them impactful.
-Defensive backs were creating disruption off the edge, which kept Saints quarterback Spencer Rattler on the run.
+The Bears’ defense was in complete control for most of the first half before allowing two touchdowns that kept this game close.
+But Allen brought blitzes all day long, and defensive backs creating disruption off the edge kept Saints quarterback Spencer Rattler on the run.

 Conditions clearly impact outcome

-Johnson said the Bears would be ready for inclement weather on Sunday, with rain and wind in the forecast.
-Mother nature delivered on that promise, creating a slick playing surface and saturated footballs that made it tough to maintain possession.
+Johnson said the Bears would be ready for inclement weather, with rain and wind in the forecast.
+Mother Nature delivered on that promise, creating a slick playing surface and saturated footballs that made it tough for both teams to maintain possession.

-The Bears had trouble with that in the first half.
-Williams dropped the ball once but managed to recover it, and a botched snap left center Drew Dalman with the ball after Williams slipped and fell back while under center.
+Williams dropped the ball once but managed to recover it, and a botched snap left center Drew Dalman with the ball after his QB slipped and fell back while under center.

 Another botched exchange late in the third quarter killed a third-and-goal opportunity — Dalman was flagged for a double-clutch false start — that led to a field goal and helped keep the game relatively close.

-Defensive end Montez Sweat punched the ball free – the fumble he created was forced, and wouldn’t happened in any weather – that Gervon Dexter Sr. recovered.
+The Bears’ defense took advantage of the same conditions, though.
+On the Saints’ first possession of the game, Bears defensive end Montez Sweat punched the ball free — the fumble he created was forced and would’ve happened in any weather — that Gervon Dexter Sr. recovered at the New Orleans 24.

+Chicago turned that into a 27-yard Jake Moody field goal for a 3-0 lead.

-The Bears also had a first-half interception from Nahshon Wright that he returned 38 yards.
+The Bears also had a Nahshon Wright second-quarter interception that he returned 38 yards to the Saints’ 30.

-The Bears turned excellent field position into a touchdown, which was tallied by D’Andre Swift’s 11-yard touchdown run.
+The Bears turned that excellent field position into Swift’s 11-yard TD run and a 13-0 lead that they never relinquished.

+Submit your questions below for inclusion in the next Bears mailbag!! 👇